 1 tablespoon of epsom salts can be combined with 1 gallon of water and put into a sprayer.
 Apply once a month, directly to the foliage, for a quick dose of magnesium and sulfur.

 Wood Ash (From Your Fireplace or Fire Pit)

-A weak solution of green tea can be used to water plants every four weeks.
-Use one teabag to 2 gallons of water.
+A weak solution of green tea can be used to water plants every 4 weeks.
+Use 1 teabag to 2 gallons of water.

 What makes horse feed irresistible to horses is also what makes it an excellent fertilizer.
 The magic ingredient is molasses.
 To use horse feed as a fertilizer is simple and easy.
 It can be used as a soil amendment just by sprinkling it on top of the soil.
 Alternatively, it can be dissolved in water alone or combined with another organic fertilizer, and applied as a soil drench.